nuriel77/iri-playbook/docs/installation.rst

 Install Field
 =============

-Please visit `Carriota Field on Github <https://github.com/SemkoDev/field.cli>`_ to learn more about what it is.
+Please visit `DevIOTA Field on Github <https://github.com/SemkoDev/field.cli>`_ to learn more about what it is.

 Field has been added to the playbook as an optional add-on.
 The recommended way to install it is using the ``iric`` configuration tool.